2022 Dolly Gray Award Winners

 Chapter Book: Planet Earth is Blue by Nicole Panteleakos

-The 2020 Dolly Gray Children’s Literature Award was presented January 22, 2020 in Sarasota, Florida, at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 21st International Conference.
+The 2022 award was presented January 26, 2022 in Clearwater Beach, Florida, at the Council for Exceptional Children's Division on Autism and Developmental Disabilities' (CEC-DADD) 21st International Conference.

 Description of the Award

 The Dolly Gray Children’s Literature Award recognizes authors, illustrators, and publishers of high quality fictional and biographical children, intermediate, and young adult books that authentically portray individuals with developmental disabilities, such as autism spectrum disorders, intellectual disabilities, and Down syndrome.